 Tuam Mother and Baby Home: Remains of 36 More Infants Found at Former Bon Secours Site

-The remains of a further 36 infants have been uncovered at the site of the former Bon Secours Mother and Baby Home in Tuam, County Galway, bringing the total number of infant remains found since February 2026 to 58 and deepening the reckoning with one of the darkest chapters in Irish history.
+The remains of a further 36 infants have been uncovered at the site of the former Bon Secours Mother and Baby Home in Tuam, County Galway, bringing the total number of infant remains found since February 2026 to 58 and deepening the reckoning with one of the darkest chapters in Irish history — a chapter that continues to demand accountability, dignity, and truth.

-The discovery, reported on 14-15 April 2026, comes as Ireland continues the painstaking process of excavating and identifying the remains of children who died at the institution, which operated from 1925 to 1961 and housed unmarried mothers and their children.
+The discovery, reported on 14-15 April 2026, comes as Ireland continues the painstaking process of excavating and identifying the remains of children who died at the institution, which operated from 1925 to 1961 and housed unmarried mothers and their children in conditions that a subsequent Commission of Investigation described as "appalling."

 Background

 The Tuam Mother and Baby Home became the subject of international attention following the work of local historian Catherine Corless, who identified nearly 800 children who died at the institution but had no recorded burial place.
-A Commission of Investigation subsequently confirmed the presence of significant quantities of human remains in a structure on the site, believed to be a former sewage system.
+Her research, published in 2012, sparked a national and international outcry and prompted the Irish Government to establish a Commission of Investigation into Mother and Baby Homes, which published its final report in January 2021.
+The Commission confirmed the presence of significant quantities of human remains in a structure on the site, believed to be a former sewage system, and documented the systematic mistreatment of mothers and children in institutions across Ireland over several decades.

 Key Developments